unprovable/STM32-IRQ-UART/README.md

 # WTFIWWM
-What the fuck is wrong with me?
+What the f*ck is wrong with me?

 This is an example STM32F103C8T6 (AKA 'blue pill') project that should setup a UART that gets triggered over the IRQ to do something.